-Burmese chicken aloo with Japanese sweet potato
+Burmese chicken aloo curry with Japanese sweet potatoes

 - 1 yellow onion

-- 1 Japanese sweet potato
+- 2 Japanese sweet potatoes

 - ½ teaspoon Marash chile flakes (optional)

-- 2 tablespoons red miso paste (contains soy) (optional)
+- 2 tablespoons red miso (optional)

 - 1 cup diced tomatoes